vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 yarn install
 ```

-4. Create an `.env` file.
+4. Create an `.env` file for the smart contract repo.
 You will need the owner address and private key.

 ```bash
 cat ~/.vana/wallets/owner/hotkeys/default